Dr-SeanXD/Spring-2025_CSC-120-06/[CSC-120-06] Review Sheet.md

 }
 ```

-- Functions that doesn't return a value are declared as "void"
+- Functions that don't return a value are declared as "void"

 - Functions that return values are declared whatever value they return